n1o/study_notes/study_notes/notes/variable_elimination.md

 ![](../.images/machine_learning/variable_eliminatino_left_to_right.png)

-We can use this to ompute any marginal of interest like $p(J)$ or $p(J,H)$.
-To compute the condiitonals, we can take ratio of two marignals, where the visible variables have been clamped to their known values.
+We can use this to compute any marginal of interest like $p(J)$ or $p(J,H)$.
+To compute the conditional, we can take ratio of two marginals, where the visible variables have been clamped to their known values.

 Unfortunately **Variable elimination** can be exponentially slow in the worst case.

 ## Computational complexity of VE

 The running time of VE is exponential in the size of the largest factor, since we have to sum over all of the corresponding variables.
 Some of the factors come from the original model, bu **new factors** are created in the process of summing out.
-Therefore if we are not carefull we can introduce unnecessarry factors, and slow down the computation.
+Therefore if we are not careful we can introduce unnecessary factors, and slow down the computation.

 The order in which we perform summation is known as **elimination order**.
 This can have a large impact on the size of the intermediate factors that are created.
 Unfortunately finding the best elimination order is NP hard.